kailash-manasarovar/statement/docs/timeline/2026/july.md

 - At the first session, the teachers introduce themselves.
 - Firstly, and importantly, Taryn tells us that she and Yann her boyfriend (a Frenchman who worked as a paramedic in Alicante - he's keen I know this) met on Tinder, then LinkedIn - they're keen I know this.
 - One of the other teachers reminds me of the acting students on my first degree course in Performing Arts.
 She's performing.
-- They're all performing just like the BAPA acting students did back in 1991.
 - There's a Scottish woman teaching some classes on the course and her name is Stella.
 - Stella studied ashtanga yoga in Euston, like [Natalia had, fellow porn-gang target in Dénia](../2011-to-2020/2015.md#nati-de-prati-yoga-teacher-and-porn-gang-target-just-like-me), who I have written about extensively in this police statement as having had the same experience as me with the porn-gangs of Dénia.
 - Natalia had been studying yoga with Hamish in Euston, right up until she moved to Dénia.